Juniper Pass Rock Climbing

 Note, with the abundant shotgun shells cleaned up here and nearby, expect that some folks treat this as an outdoor shooting range.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Juniper Pass:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Juniper Pass:

 Featured Route For Juniper Pass